-The Best Speech to Text Software: The Ultimate Guide to ASR and Transcription Services
+The Best Speech to Text Software: The Ultimate Guide to ASR Software

 Speech To Text Software is nothing new.
 In fact, the first example of Automated Speech Recognition Software (ASR) goes all the way back to 1952.
 This early “digit recogniser” went by the name of Audrey and while she could only ascertain numbers, she represented a significant technological step forward for automated transcription.